-Canon XC10 versus Sony A6500
+Canon XC10 vs Sony A6500

 The Canon XC10 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in April 2015 and October 2016.
 The XC10 is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (XC10) and an APS-C (A6500) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 12 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon XC10 vs Sony A6500

 The physical size and weight of the Canon XC10 and the Sony A6500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.